WebOrigami/docs/src/content/framework/tutorial.md

   } }}
 </figure>

-The keys in this area are integers which are the indices of the array in teamData.yaml; the values are the people's names.
-The small expression `=_/name` in the `team` formula is an unnamed function that `@map/values` will apply to each person in `teamData.yaml`.
-The underscore (`_`) represents the person being operated on.
-The `/name` path will get the `name` field of that person.

-In this way, `@map/values` performs a many-to-many transformation:
+In this way, `@tree/map` performs a many-to-many transformation:

 <div class="sideBySide">
   <figure>